 The District Department of Transportation's ("DDOT") commitment to building a safe and efficient transportation network will guide all review of transportation-related issues regarding the development of the Development Parcel.
-The Development Parcel has excellent multimodal transportation access as it is located 1⁄2 mile north of the Anacostia Metrorail Station, adjacent to a DC Circulator stop at MLK Jr. Avenue and
+The Development Parcel has excellent multimodal transportation access as it is located one (1) block west of the Rhode Island Avenue - Brentwood Metrorail Station and is along a WMATA Metrobus Priority Corridor.

-Good Hope Road, and a WMATA Priority Corridor Network Bus Route along Good Hope Road.
 DDOT anticipates a sizable share of people accessing the Development Parcel will be via non-automobile modes of travel.
-As such, DDOT expects the amount of vehicle parking provided on-site to be as low as possible while allowing the project to remain viable.
-Specifically, DDOT expects the parking to be no more than 0.40 space per residential unit, 0.45 space per 1,000 GSF hotel, 0.50 space per 1,000 GSF office, and 1.25 space per 1,000 GSF retail, per the 2019 DDOT Guidance for Comprehensive Transportation Review.
-Priority will be given to proposals that provide minimal vehicle parking and take additional actions to support nearby transit.
-If the project does include off-street parking, Respondent should plan to install a minimum of one (1) electric vehicle charging station for every 50 parking spaces or more if required by applicable District laws.
+As such, DDOT expects the amount of vehicle parking provided on-site for uses other than those required by FEMS to be as close to zero (0) as possible, and no more than 0.30 space per residential unit, 0.40 space per 1,000 GSF office or hotel, and 1.00 space per 1,000 GSF retail, per the 2019 DDOT Guidance for Comprehensive Transportation Review.
+Priority will be given to proposals that provide less onsite parking and fewer curb cuts for vehicle parking.
+If the project does include off-street parking, Respondents should plan to install a minimum of one (1) electric vehicle charging station for every 50 parking spaces or more if required by applicable District laws.